airswap/airswap-protocols/helpers/wrapper/reports/SECURITY.md

 #### 6. Protected from re-entrancy attacks such that multiple parties could use Wrapper and receive more balances.

 #### 7. Sending the same parameters twice will have the same guarantees as the Swap contract.
-Calls to swapSimple() are idempotent.
+Calls to swap() are idempotent.
 When called many times.
 The wrapper’s beginning and final state are the same due to having either swapped WETH or transferring ETH out of the contract.
 - **This invariant currently holds as-is.**

-#### 8. non-WETH ERC20 swaps with non-null taker address should occur similar to Swap.swapSimple.
+#### 8. non-WETH ERC20 swaps with non-null taker address should occur similar to Swap.swap.
-- In this scenario, none of the conditional statements for swapSimple() in Wrapper are hit and thus just swapContract.swapSimple() method was called.
+- In this scenario, none of the conditional statements for swap() in Wrapper are hit and thus just swapContract.swap() method was called.
 - **This invariant currently holds as-is.**

 ## Analysis